-New Zealand is now in the process of developing a National Animal Identification and Tracing program which will require that all animals, including farm dogs, be microchipped so that they can properly locate and show the owners of the animals.
+New Zealand is currently in the process of developing a National Animal Identification and Tracing program which will require that all animals, including farm dogs, be microchipped so that they can properly locate and identify the owners of the animals.

 Israel requires that all animals for domestic purposes be microchipped.
 In Australia there is the National Livestock Identification System which requires all farm animals be microchipped.

-The United States has the National Animal Identification System geared towards farm and ranch animals other than cats and dogs.
-For these animals it is only required that they have an external eartag instead of a microchip implanted.
-Horses, however, are the only ranch animals that need the implanted microchip.
+The United States has the National Animal Identification System that is geared towards farm and ranch animals other than cats and dogs.
+For these animals it is only required that they have an external ear tag instead of a microchip implanted.
+Horses, however, are the only ranch animals that require the implanted microchip.

 Compatibility and Standards Issues